Find The Loadshedding Schedule For Your Area

 While the specific reasons might change day by day, it often ties back to either planned maintenance or unexpected outages at power facilities.

-In 2023, repairs and maintenance at two power stations have been large contributors to load shedding - Kusile and Koeberg, together contributing around 4 stages of loadshedding.
+In 2023, repairs and maintenance at two power stations were large contributors to loadshedding - Kusile and Koeberg, together contributing around 4 stages of load shedding.

 When Will Loadshedding End Or Improve?